GORAG: Graph-based Online Retrieval Augmented Generation for Dynamic Few-shot Social Media Text Classification: Introduction

 \end{enumerate}

-To address these issues, we propose a novel hyperparameter-free Graph-based Online Retrieval Augmented Generation framework for dynamic few-shot text classification, called GORAG.
+To address these issues, we propose a novel \textbf{G}raph-based \textbf{O}nline \textbf{R}etrieval \textbf{A}ugmented \textbf{G}eneration framework for dynamic few-shot social media text classification, called GORAG.
 In general, GORAG constructs and maintains an adaptive online weighted graph by extracting side information from all target texts, and tailoring the graph retrieval for each input.

-Firstly, GORAG constructs a weighted graph with keywords extracted from labeled texts as keyword nodes, and text labels as label nodes.
-The edge of this graph represents the relationship between keywords and labels.
-Secondly, GORAG employs an edge-weighting mechanism to assign different weights to edges created by the last step.
-An example of the constructed weighted graph is shown in \autoref{fig:ig}.
-The edge weights represent the keywords' importance and relevance to the respective text's label.
-Thirdly, GORAG constructs a minimum-cost spanning tree on the constructed weighted graph based on keywords of the query text, and then retrieves the label nodes within the spanning tree as candidate labels.
-Since the generated spanning tree is determined solely by the constructed graph and the keywords of the query text, GORAG achieves adaptive retrieval without relying on any human-defined retrieval thresholds, making the retrieval more precise regarding each query text.
-Lastly, GORAG applies an online indexing mechanism, which can enrich the weighted graph with the keywords from query texts, enhancing its few-shot learning performance by providing a more comprehensive retrieve source.
+Firstly, GORAG constructs a weighted graph with keywords extracted from labeled texts as keyword nodes, and text labels as label nodes, to help the model better capture graph topology \cite{yang2024effective,zhao2024pre,lin2024psmc}.
+To model relationships, GORAG employs an edge-weighting mechanism to assign different weights to edges, representing keywords' importance and relevance to the respective text's label.
+Secondly, GORAG constructs a minimum-cost spanning tree based on query keywords and retrieves the label nodes within it as candidate labels.
+Since this MST is determined solely by the constructed graph and the keywords of the query text, GORAG achieves adaptive retrieval without human-defined thresholds, ensuring precision for each input.
+Finally, GORAG applies an online indexing mechanism to enrich the graph with keywords from query texts.
+By calculating weights that reflect the semantic relevance of keywords to labels, GORAG effectively reduces the potential noise introduced by inaccurate LLM classification during real-time updates, ensuring the graph remains a robust and comprehensive retrieval source